GoogleCloudPlatform/gke-fqdnnetworkpolicies-golang/README.md

 To prevent this behavior, set the `fqdnnetworkpolicies.networking.gke.io/delete-policy` annotation to `abandon` on the NetworkPolicy.

-There might be scenarios where IPv6 AAAA lookups are not desired or supported in the resulting NetworkPolicy.
-To skip AAAA lookups set the `fqdnnetworkpolicies.networking.gke.io/aaaa-lookups` annotation to `skip`
+You can disable AAAA lookups for an FQDNNetworkPolicy by setting the `fqdnnetworkpolicies.networking.gke.io/aaaa-lookups` annotation to `skip`.
+The resulting NetworkPolicy will not contain any IPv6 addresses.

 ## Limitations